The Synod of Young Adults for the Diocese of Phoenix

 Synods taken many forms in church history and they are currently practiced in the Church at all levels: from parish Pastoral Council meetings to Diocesan Synods, from Provincial Councils to Plenary Councils, from the assembles to the Synod of bishops to ecumenical Councils in which the bishops from across the world gather in Rome with the Pope.
 The practice of gathering to listen to the Spirit is as old as the Church herself, as shown by the “Council” of Jerusalem described in Acts of the Apostles 15.
 Synod-type mechanisms (listening, dialogue, discernment, deliberation) have always been used in monasteries and religious houses when making decisions.
 The conclaves, when cardinals meet to elect the new pope, is a synod event.

-Pope Francis has sought from the beginning of his pontificate to invigorate and reconfigure the Synod of Bishops so that it might become more of an exercise of listening and discernment.
+Pope Francis has sought from the beginning of his pontificate up to his death in April 2025 to invigorate and reconfigure the Synod of Bishops so that it might become more of an exercise of listening and discernment.
 Ever since his election in 2013, he has been teaching the Church about synodality and encouraging us to become a more synodal Church at every level.
 In an important speech on 17 October 2015, he said that the path of synodality is what God expects of the Church in the third millennium.

 Synodality is a style, a culture, a way of thinking and being, that reflects the truth that the Church is led by the Holy Spirit who enables everyone to offer their own contribution to the Church’s life.
 This synod process seeks to “strengthen cooperation” in all areas of the Church’s mission, to enhance communion, participation and mission.